intel/intel-extension-for-pytorch/docs/tutorials/features/profiler_kineto.md

             prof.step()
 ```

-#### Disable Tool Partly for XPU Backend

-`unset IPEX_ZE_TRACING` to disable the Level-Zero tracing layer which tracing kernels and runtime functions.
-This operation will not completely disable the profiler on other backend such as CPU or CUDA, but only stops tracing on XPU backend.

 #### Profile on Multi-device Application

 Follow typical usages for profiling multi-device application.
 Explicitly call `torch.xpu.synchronize(device_id)` for all involved devices.
 Such as: